microsoft/react-native-code-push/README.md

 npm install --save react-native-code-push
 ```

-After installing the React Native Code Push plugin, open your project in Xcode.
+After installing the React Native CodePush plugin, open your project in Xcode.
 Open the `react-native-code-push` in Finder, and drag the `CodePush.xcodeproj` into the Libraries folder of Xcode.

 In Xcode, click on your project, and select the "Build Phases" tab of your project configuration.
 Drag libCodePush.a from `Libraries/CodePush.xcodeproj/Products` into the "Link Binary With Libraries" secton of your project's "Build Phases" configuration.